Standish family: Lords of the Manor of Standish

 Henry Noailles Widdrington Standish, Lord of the manor of Standish, and his brothers in arms in the château de Montjoye (Clairefontaine-en-Yvelines), during the First World War (1915).

-The ancestors of the Standish family lived at Standish, a parish (St. Wilfrid) in the unions of Wigan and Chorley.
-According to the English historian John Whitaker, Standish, anciently Stanedich, was one of the twelve considerable towns in the south of Lancashire.
-Of the castle of Standish (a former fortified castle erected by the Saxons), however, there are no remains, nor can its site even be ascertained.
-Furthermore, it is not known whether the Standish family's progenitors gave their name to the parish, or received it from the castle.
+The ancestors of the Standish family lived in Standish, a parish (St Wilfrid) within the unions of Wigan and Chorley.
+According to the English historian John Whitaker, Standish—anciently Stanedich—was one of the twelve considerable towns in the south of Lancashire.
+Of the castle of Standish (a former fortified structure believed to have been erected by the Saxons), there are no surviving remains, nor can its exact site be ascertained.
+Furthermore, it is not known whether the progenitors of the Standish family gave their name to the parish or received it from the castle.

-Members of the Standish family, who were Lords of the Manor of Standish (Standish Hall, a large brick mansion, long the seat of the Standish family) and custodians of the Standish estates in Lancashire, are listed below.
+Members of the Standish family, who were Lords of the Manor of Standish and custodians of the Standish estates in Lancashire, are listed below.
+Standish Hall—a large brick mansion—served as the long-time seat of the family.

-Cecil Marie Roger Widdrington Standish of Standish (1852-1891), brother of Henry Standish, Esq.
+Cecil Marie Roger Widdrington Standish of Standish (1852–1891), brother of Henry Standish, Esq.